 Like the myth of real estate as a stable and predictable market, this is one of the most harmful real estate myths.
 People get their license and expect fast money.

 But the reality is a lot more complicated.
 And the fact is: success looks different for different people.
 If you expect to see fast success or a steady progression, you'll be very disappointed in this industry.

-In fact, you'll be disappointed in life.
 Every industry, including real estate, has its ups-and-downs.
 Understanding this is the only way to prepare.

 Myth: Multiple Offers Can Bring a Price Up